adlnet/xAPI-Spec/xAPI.md

 ## Appendix A: Bookmarklet

 An xAPI Bookmarklet enables individual user tracking with base authentication.
-Examples could be an "I think this", “I learned this”, “I like this”, or “I don’t like this” statement that allows self-reporting.
+Examples could be an "I think this," "I learned this�" "I like this�" or "I don't like this" statement that allows self-reporting.
 The following is an example of such a bookmarklet, and the statement that this bookmarklet would send if used on the page: http://adlnet.gov/xapi.

 The bookmarklet MAY be provided by the LRS to track a specific user for behavior analytics.